The Cigna Group (CI) Shares Soar Above 1-Year High - News Heater

 CI’s Market Performance

-The stock of The Cigna Group (CI) has seen a 3.47% increase in the past week, with a 7.22% rise in the past month, and a 15.07% gain in the past quarter.
-The volatility ratio for the week is 1.77%, and the volatility levels for the past 30 days are at 1.76% for CI.
-The simple moving average for the last 20 days is 4.83% for CI stock, with a simple moving average of 1.96% for the last 200 days.
+The stock of The Cigna Group (CI) has seen a 0.32% increase in the past week, with a 5.36% rise in the past month, and a 15.98% gain in the past quarter.
+The volatility ratio for the week is 1.82%, and the volatility levels for the past 30 days are at 1.81% for CI.
+The simple moving average for the past 20 days is 3.68% for CI’s stock, with a 2.27% simple moving average for the past 200 days.

 Analysts’ Opinion of CI